ericholscher/ericholscher.com/site/blog/2013/sep/25/help-me-improve-documentation.rst

 Grok the Docs is a project that is still in development.
 The goal is to use analytics data to improve the browsing experience.
-It is very much a research project, but I really hope to use Grok the Docs as a platform to improve the experience of reading and writing documentation.
+It is very much a research project, but I really hope Grok the Docs will improve the experience of reading and writing documentation.

 Budget
 ------